Make small logical changes.

 However there are some differences, so please review and familiarize yourself with the following relevant bits.

 Unless your patch is really trivial, you should not be sending out a patch that was generated between your working tree and your commit head.
-Instead, always make a commit with complete commit message and generate a series of patches from your repository.
+Instead, always make a commit with a complete commit message and generate a series of patches from your repository.
 It is a good discipline.

 Describe the technical detail of the change(s).